eshort0401/EPBC_scrape/README.md

     docker build -t epbc:1.0 --build-arg USER_ID=$(id -u) --build-arg GROUP_ID=$(id -g) .
     ```

+    1. Note that `$(id -u)` and `$(id -g)` will tell `EPBC_scrape` to
+    create new files using the current user's user and group ID numbers: these
+    can be changed to other user ID numbers if required.
+    1. By default, `EPBC_scrape`
+    will give read, write and execute rights for created files to everyone.
+    These permissions can be changed by altering the `chmod ...` lines in
+    `entrypoint.sh`.
+    1. The lines `RUN apt-get update` and `RUN apt update` are likely slowing down
+    image build times, and making the image larger than it needs to be.
+These lines
+    can probably be removed, or replaced with more efficient methods of ensuring
+    the container has access to the UNIX repositories it needs.
 5. Perform a test run of the software by calling

     ```